 The root of all evil is ignorance.
-When ones comes to this understanding, and when one feels wronged by someone else, one does not perceive it as evil or an attack, but rather as simple ignorance and the action that that ignorance gives rise to.
+When we come to this understanding, and when we feel wronged by someone else, we no longer can perceive it as an of evil or a purposeful malevolent attack, but rather as simple at-the-root ignorance and the inevitable action that that ignorance gives rise to.

 When we cannot forgive self then we certainly cannot forgive others.
 Because to forgive ourselves means to truly understand the reasons why we acted in a certain way.
 We must realise that when we act cruelly we act out of a place of deep inner hurt, where we still seek to protect ourselves and push the world and others away to a comfortable and safe distance.

 We must perceive the fact that however badly we or someone else may have acted and with whatever cruel or spiteful intention, it is all rooted in the same thing: an inability to see the world and others wholesomely.
 As long as we cannot perceives ourselves as wholesome beings then we will not be able to perceive others that way.
 From the fragmented perception there will always remain something to protect, defend and possibly attack, and there will be always be a potential threat ‘out there’.

 When we see the world as an enemy we take the position of a constant victim.
 When victims get hurt in life, they hold onto that hurt and create internal barriers and shields to protect themselves from getting hurt again.

 When we act as responsible open beings then we give ourselves and others the freedom to act through how we really feel.
 However, this does not mean we give others the freedom to constantly hurt us, because we do not continuously and repetitively hurt ourselves or put ourselves in such situations where we would be hurt.
 We learn to manage our own space of self from the position of self-respect and self-love.
 We draw our boundaries with others from the perspective that we have a certain way we choose to treat ourselves and others and we expect others to do the same.